xoxoal/MetaOpenFOAM/README.md

 Now your environment is set up and you can start working with MetaOpenFOAM.

+The code and inputs of MetaOpenFOAM 2.0 is going to upload as soon as possible (deadline: 2025.3.1)
 ## Citation
 If you find our work useful in your research, please consider citing: